RyanKeys/carlysite/README.md

 ## Description

-My sister works for a tutoring company that has been utilizing Google Classrooms and Zoom to give lessons.
-She wants a landing page with integration into Google Classrooms
+My sister works for a tutoring company that has been utilizing Canvas and Zoom to give lessons.
+She wants a landing page with integration into Canvas

 ## Challenges I Anticipate

-I've never worked with the Google Classroom API, I also need to discuss with them how much data they want on their site.
+I've never worked with the Canvas API, I also need to discuss with them how much data they want on their site.
 (Ex: Just an emailing list, to aggregation of kids work based on name/subject/etc).
 I'm new to DevOps, so I need to show them pricing for server uptime alone.

 ## Skateboard